sagemathinc/cocalc/two/README.txt

                 - last update
                 - timestamp
          - Replication:
+           - My design *was* this:
               - each row has a timestamp = the current time in seconds since the Epoch (Float)
               - replication is done by querying for all rows with stamp >= some time, then importing/updating them into another db.
               - However, build to easily switch to say MySQL + standard replication
               - Most of it could also run on AppEngine (start backends via a dedicated HTTP head control server on cluster).
               - automatic take-over when a master fails;
                 - triggered by DNS pointing to this?
                 - frontend starts initiating replication
                 - handling requests
+          - However, another design that could do replication is to make all writes to the database go through some Python API, which does the write to the database, and queues the write up to be sent off to the other databases.
+I don't know if this is a good idea or not.
+Maybe not.

    * Desktop Frontend Client (static/sagews/desktop/frontend.[js,html,css]) --
         - Initial login